digitalrebar/digitalrebar/doc/deployment-guide/Install-CentOS-RHEL-6.6-AdminNode.md

    * Turn off or set SELinux to permissive
    * Download the default installation OS [Optional]

-Optional Steps:
+Remote Access Step (Do one of the following):
-   *Install admin user (e.g. adduser admin) and make sure sudo works, or
+   * Install an admin user (e.g. adduser admin) and make sure sudo works
-     modify /root/.ssh/authorized_keys and add key for ssh access.
+   * Install an ssh public key in the root directory /root/.ssh/authorized_keys file to enable key-less root access
+   * Use the crowbar user that is installed by the production.sh script to access the box after installation.
+The default password is crowbar.

 The standard install will remove access to root account using password.
+Key-less access is allowed.

 The crowbar-install.sh script supports three flags given (or not in this order):